emmajanedrews/base-template/_posts/2018-01-29-2017-report-card-for-wasatch-front-real-estate.md

 I’ve got a report card to share with you today for the Wasatch Front real estate market in 2017.
 Let’s start with some of the numbers for single-family homes.

 Single-family home sales were down slightly in 2017.
 They dropped 3.5% from where they were in 2016 and we saw 28,000 of them.
-If we go back to the previous height of the market in 2006 when 28,300 single-family homes sold. **That was our strongest sales year ever in terms of home sales and we’re very close to that level right now.**
+If we go back to the previous height of the market in 2006 when 28,300 single-family homes sold,** t****hat was our strongest sales year ever in terms of home sales and we’re very close to that level right now.**

 The average sale price for single-family homes is up about 6% year-over-year, from $305,000 to $323,000.
 A big reason for this is because of the limited availability of entry-level housing and the luxury market picking up momentum as well.
 Home prices have increased about 16% over the last few years.
 Over the last 40 years, we have seen an average appreciation of 3.2%, so **this is definitely an indicator of Utah’s growing population and the new home builders’ inability to keep up with demand.
 It’s a great time to be a home seller and move up to take advantage of the market.**